 Storage is an essential factor when you are looking to purchase a handheld gaming console.
 Unlike the Deck, which has three storage options: 64 GB, 256 GB, and 512 GB, the Next has a single generous 1TB SSD option.
 This is one of the reasons why the Next costs more out of the box.

-Both the Deck and the Next have the ability to expand their storage with an external microSD card.
+Both the Deck and the Next can expand their storage with an external microSD card.
 Depending on your library of games, you might need all the extra storage you can get.

 Price